Demon000/work-utils/upstream-suggestions.md

 ### Device tree
  * device tree bindings should be a separate commit
+ * the `MAINTAINERS` entry (see below) should be added now for just the device tree binding file
  * use standard unit prefixes in device tree bindings where applicable, see Documentation/devicetree/bindings/property-units.txt
  * try to use existing $ref when writing device tree bindings, eg $ref: adc.yaml, see below
  * use `additionalProperties: false` for all objects, except when referencing another schema, in which case, use `unevaluatedProperties: false`, see below